CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Discussion

 \section{Discussion}

-In the previous sections, we demonstrated that our galaxies are SF-dominated according to optical diagnostics, and then explored the most promising UV diagnostic diagrams, highlighting strengths and weaknesses.
-In the following, we want to discuss the observability of UV emission lines shown in this work.
+In {Sections~4 and 5} we demonstrated that our galaxies are SF-dominated according to optical diagnostics, and then explored the most promising UV diagnostic diagrams, highlighting each of their strengths and weaknesses.
+In the following, we discuss the \textit{practicality} of the UV diagnostic diagrams, in terms of the observability of UV emission lines shown in this work {and possible caveats when using them as diagnostics, and conclude with a comment on UV emission lines currently observed with JWST at high-$z$}.
 We do this for two reasons: (1) to provide guidance on whether or not these lines should be expected in proposed observations of certain targets and (2) to provide context on the properties of the target if the lines \textit{are} detected in their observations.
 Indeed, UV emission lines are a powerful (and at increasing redshift also the only) tool to investigate ISM conditions in galaxies.